Our Eco-Friendly Interior

 - A 100% recycled paper basket by an individual maker using non-toxic dyes

-- A slate sign by small, independent South West business.
+- A slate sign by a small, independent South West business.
 Slate from Portugal (as cited previously).

 - Sustainable bamboo flannels, from a South-West business